-BGS was founded as school for boys by Dr George Henry Crowther in 1882.
-Since then, BGS has an unbroken history in turning generations of boys into successful men.
-Through signiﬁcant and ongoing investment in facilities, staff and new teaching techniques BGS has been able to constantly adapt to an ever changing world to ensure that our students have the skills and self belief to adapt to the demands society places on men.
+BGS was founded as a school for boys by Dr George Henry Crowther in 1882.
+Since then, BGS has had an unbroken history in turning generations of boys into successful men.
+Through signiﬁcant and ongoing investment in facilities, staff and new teaching techniques BGS has been able to constantly adapt to an ever changing world to ensure that our students have the skills and self-belief to meet the demands society places on men.

 George Henry Crowther arrived in Australia from England with his family in 1857.
 He graduated from the University of Melbourne BA, LLB and later completed MA and LLD.
-Dr. Crowther opened his Brighton Grammar School on February 14th, 1882.
-On that day eight boys were present and by the end of the year the school boasted twenty-nine pupils.
+Dr Crowther opened his Brighton Grammar School on 14 February 1882.
+On that day, eight boys were present; by the end of the year, the school boasted 29 pupils.

 The booming 1880s brought an influx of boys.
-Outgrowing the coach house the school moved to Temperley Lodge (1883) situated in Outer Crescent just north of Allee Street.
+Outgrowing the coach house, in 1883 the school moved to Temperley Lodge, situated in Outer Crescent just north of Allee Street.
 In 1886 ‘Pendennis’ was built in New Street and gradually adjacent properties were acquired.
-In 1890 the school roll listed 160 boys.
+In 1890 the School roll listed 160 boys.

 In 1924 Mr Herbert Dixon was appointed Headmaster.
-At this time the School was going broke and so Old Boys worked together to change the structure and in 1926 the School was incorporated and came under the auspice of the Church of England.
+With the School in danger of bankruptcy, Old Boys worked together to change the structure.
+In 1926 the School was incorporated and came under the auspices of the Church of England.

 In February 1927 the Governor-General, Lord Stonehaven, performed the official opening of the first buildings on the present site of the Senior School.

-Geoffrey E. Green came in 1939.
-An academic, an excellent teacher of modern languages, he effected a marked improvement in academic performance.
-Sadly sickness caused his sudden resignation in May, 1942.
+Geoffrey E. Green became the Headmaster in 1939.
+An academic and an excellent teacher of modern languages, he effected a marked improvement in academic performance.
+Sadly, sickness caused his sudden resignation in May 1942.

-September, 1942 saw Rev. Philip St. J. Wilson inducted as Headmaster.
-His Headmastership brought a vast array of changes.
+In September 1942, Rev. Philip St. J. Wilson was inducted as Headmaster.
+His leadership brought a vast array of changes.
 Enrolment increased from 250 to 800 but this was accompanied by accommodation problems.
-Rosstrevor (then the Junior School) was vastly overcrowded so Junior boys occupied former dormitories after the Boarding House closed in 1954.
+Rosstrevor (then the Junior School) was vastly overcrowded; Junior boys occupied former dormitories after the Boarding House closed in 1954.
 The Memorial Hall and Annandale Pavilion were welcome additions and the Tower Wing was extended.
-In 1958 BGS joined the Associated Public Schools of Victoria, (APS), the former Brighton Gas Company premises and grounds were bought and Wilson House built.
-Canon Wilson saw the establishment of the Science wing and the extension of the Library at the Senior School.
+In 1958 BGS joined the Associated Public Schools of Victoria, (APS), the former Brighton Gas Company premises and grounds were bought, and Wilson House was built.
+Canon Wilson oversaw the establishment of the Science wing and the extension of the Library at the Senior School.

 In 2004 the School purchased the large Girrawheen site north of Allee Street.
-The new Senior School Library Resource Centre, Atrium et al were completed in 2006.
+The new Senior School Library Resource Centre, Atrium et al. were completed in 2006.
 In 2007 the Year 9 Sea Change Program was developed.
-2009 saw the Junior School and Mitchell Ovals turned into synthetic surfaces along with large water storages established under the Mitchell and Crowther ovals.
-In 2011 The Peter Toms Early Learning Centre was opened and work began building the new Middle School on the site of the former Girrawheen Chapel.
+The Junior School and Mitchell Ovals received synthetic surfaces in 2009, and large water storage areas were established under the Mitchell and Crowther ovals.
+In 2011 the Peter Toms Early Learning Centre was opened and work began on the new Middle School, on the site of the former Girrawheen Chapel.

-When Mr Urwin left in December 2013 enrolments were at record levels and there were 1262 boys on the School roll.
+When Mr Urwin left in December 2013, enrolments were at record levels and there were 1262 boys on the School roll.

 In 2014 Mr Ross Featherston was appointed as the School’s eighth Headmaster.
-2014 also coincided with the opening of the new Middle School – the School’s most ambitious building project to date.
+His appointment coincided with the opening of the new Middle School, the School’s most ambitious building project to date.